thoughts on teaching

-For the last eight years I have been an adjunct instructor of an array of studio arts and art history curricula while pursuing an active multi-disciplinary visual arts practice, including extensive exhibition experience and curatorial projects.
+For the last nine years I have been an adjunct instructor of an array of studio arts and art history curricula while pursuing an active multi-disciplinary visual arts practice, including extensive exhibition experience and curatorial projects.
 As an educator I am aware of the energies, needs and characteristics of individuals within a student body.
 I am also interested in cultivating an active dialogue with colleagues within a pedagogical community and practice-based arts discourse to bridge our experiences with theirs.
-Community engagement, arts visibility and exploration of creative thinking along with social practice through the arts are values I bring to the college setting even in basic level classes.
+Community engagement, arts visibility and exploration of creative thinking along with social awareness through the arts are values I bring to the college setting even in basic level classes.
 My pedagogical approach is rigorous and supportive, with an emphasis on applied studio time and in-progress group critiques.
 In these courses students start to engage a visual language supported by measurable skills to develop strong portfolios.
 It is a priority to cultivate creative problem solving experiences for all students through visual arts practice, observation, articulation and experimentation.
 I stress the importance of looking at work by other artists and using visual arts vocabulary.
 The projects I introduce are inspired by the notion that creativity needs exercise.

-I am a firm believer in the process of studio art as a learning practice that supports widely applicable skill builing.
+I am a firm believer in the process of studio art as a learning practice that supports widely applicable skill building.
 In class, I provide a supportive and challenging environment, above all aiming to encourage and inspire students to value the active process of learning about art.
 Students arrive at self-discovery through educational experience and should be able to trust and work through their process.
 I stress the importance of student initiative and invite students to realize the ability and interest that lies within them.
 Students are urged to value their own perceptions and to give visual, verbal and written voice in response to concepts explored in and out of the classroom.
 I emphasize the human history of art practice and seek open-mindedness.

 I can’t help but be reminded that human predisposition for survival cannot be separated from the practice of visual expression and mark making.
 Human intelligence is not whole without visual thinking, the tendency toward representation in relation to critical problem solving.
 This aspect of our intelligence should thrive with the opportunity for visual exploration, cultivation and nourishment in academic environments.